Xubuntu Minimal is on xubuntu.org

 Does this have anything to do with Snappy, Ubuntu Core, or Convergence?

 Nope, not a dang thing.

-Of courses, if you won’t have internet during installation, or don’t want to mess with the mini.iso, tasks, and the Debian installer, you can install from the ISO I’ve produced on the downloads page.
+Of course, if you won’t have internet during installation, or don’t want to mess with the mini.iso, tasks, and the Debian installer, you can install from the Xubuntu Core ISO on the downloads page.